staff0rd/documentation/getting-started/index.md

 [!include[<Getting Started Install and run>](~/partials/_install-run.md)]

-## Interacting with an Event Store Server
+## Interacting with an Event Store server

 There are three ways to interact with Event Store: